peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-oauth-nonce-endpoint.md

   BCP195: BCP195

 --- abstract
 This document defines the Nonce Endpoint for OAuth 2.0 implementations [RFC6749].
-It details how an Authorization Server generates and issues opaque Nonces and how a client can learn about this endpoint to obtain a Nonce generated an Authorization Server or another entity.
+It details how a Server generates and issues opaque Nonces and how a client can learn about this endpoint to obtain the Nonce.

 --- middle